roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

       .
       .
    ```
-As you can see, we use exactly 1 BIT, but we allocate 8 bits, so for the example we are allocating 6 variables x 8 bits = 48 bits, but using only 6 bits...
+As you can see, we use exactly 1 BIT, but we allocate 8 bits, so for this example we are allocating 6 variables x 8 bits = 48 bits, but using only 6 bits...
 in other words, we are reaching an efficiency of 6/48 = 0,125 = 12,5% in memory management, that is TERRIBLE!

 ## Pseudo Variables & Bit by Bit Selection

 C language is very powerful.
-One of the "lost resources" from the language is the hability to select exactly one bit or a group of bits inside one variable of 1 byte or more.
+One of the "lost resources" from the language is the ability to select exactly one bit or a group of bits inside one variable of 1 byte or more.
 The syntax is described bellow:

   ```
   unsigned varA:1